Manchester Eagles

 Manchester Eagles (previously known as Manchester United) was a basketball team from Manchester, England.
 The club was bought out by Manchester United after settling in Manchester following a series of relocations.
 The club had several mergers, creating a complicated overlapping history with the Manchester Giants, the last episode of which de facto ended its existence in 1989 and reinstated the Giants.

 History

-Stockport Belgrade
+Stockport Basketeers

-Stockport Belgrade were based at Peel Moat in Heaton Moor.
+Stockport Basketeers were based at Peel Moat in Heaton Moor.
 They were created in 1975 and had, in Bill Beswick, one of the UK's best coaches in the history of the sport.

-After finishing second in Division 2 that inaugural season, Coach Beswick led Belgrade to promotion in 1977, compiling an impressive 18–2 record, the best in franchise history.
+After finishing second in Division 2 that inaugural season, Coach Beswick led the Basketeers to promotion in 1977, compiling an impressive 18–2 record, the best in franchise history.
 Their US players included Bob Martin, one of the best shooting guards ever to play in the league.
 He once scored 52 points in a losing game against ATS Giants.

 The next four years proved to be a period of consolidation for the team in the top division of British basketball with a first trip to Europe, in the Korac Cup.